CDOT-CV/TIM_Tools/Translators/WZDx/README.md

 ### Running the Translator via Docker
 The WZDx/TIM translator can also be run locally using Docker.
 The translator Dockerfile can be found under Translators/WZDx/ and the redis cache Dockerfile can be found under redis/.
 Additionally, there is a docker-compose file which builds and runs both the translator and the redis cache.
-The translator REST service is then able to be accessed on http://localhost:8081.
+Setting the environment variable RUN_LOCAL to true will run the translator REST service as a flask application that can be accessed on http://localhost:8081.
+Alternatively, leaving RUN_LOCAL blank will run the translator one time immediately after the build has finished.

 ### Current Known Limitations